the-deep-learners/TensorFlow-LiveLessons/README.md

 # TensorFlow-LiveLessons

-This repository is home to the code that accompanies the [Deep Learning with TensorFlow LiveLessons](https://www.safaribooksonline.com/library/view/deep-learning-with/9780134770826/) that are available within Safari.
+This repository is home to the code that accompanies the [Deep Learning with TensorFlow LiveLessons](https://www.safaribooksonline.com/library/view/deep-learning-with/9780134770826/) presented by [Jon Krohn](https://www.jonkrohn.com/) that are available within Safari.
 A high-level summary of these LiveLessons is available [on Medium](https://medium.com/@jjpkrohn/filming-deep-learning-with-tensorflow-livelessons-for-oreilly-safari-50363ed4efad).

 ## Prerequisites